Last Updated on 14 January 2026 by Cycloscope

 Although some claim to feel great riding it even without padded bike shorts, that’s not the case for me – while I could ride my 1936 Royal Nord saddle for 7 hours without padding, I don’t enjoy the B17 unpadded for more than a couple of hours.

-Leather Brooks saddles are very durable and able to take a lot of beating from the weather without really wearing out, just give them a small dose of Brooks leather cream (Proofide Dressing) once or twice a year.
+Leather Brooks saddles are very durable and can take a lot of abuse from the weather without wearing out.
+Just give them a small dose of Brooks leather cream (Proofide Dressing) once or twice a year.

-What I had problems with was the tensioning screw, which mysteriously lost the thread and needed to be replaced.
-The tensioning is really fundamental, as the leather keeps on stretching even after years and needs to be tensioned every now and then.
+What I had problems with was the tensioning screw, which mysteriously stripped and needed to be replaced.
+Tensioning is fundamental, as the leather keeps stretching even after years and needs to be tensioned every now and then.

 The narrow is more performative, dedicated to randonneur racers or competitive bikepackers, if you are looking for performance then the titanium version is your cup of tea.